dnorton/dev-notes/unix-tips.md

 fi
 ```

-* see memory information on a host
+* see memory information on a host in MB

 ```bash
 free -m